 Parasite infections cause a staggering burden of disease worldwide, especially in children.
 Intestinal parasite infections lead to chronic anemia and malnutrition, causing physical and cognitive stunting.
 The ScreenChip technology has been adapted for parasitic nematodes, specifically A. ceylanicum and A. suum host-stage larvae (1).

-These infections can be treated by anthelmintic drugs, but resistance to anthelmintic (anti-worm) drugs is a growing problem worldwide, especially in veterinary medicine.
-Limitations of current anthelmintic drugs include increasing drug resistance and a limited spectrum of activity across parasite species.
-New anthelmintic treatments are urgently needed, yet the current drug development pipeline is inadequate.
+These infections can be treated by anthelmintic (anti-worm) drugs, but resistance to anthelmintic drugs is a growing problem worldwide, especially in veterinary medicine.
+Limitations of current anthelmintic drugs include increasing drug resistance and a limited spectrum of activity across species.
+New anthelmintic treatments are urgently needed, but the current drug development pipeline is inadequate.

 Introducing the ScreenChip System: a platform to study parasitology and drug resistance

 The ScreenChip System can be used with parasitic nematodes for anthelmintic drug development and studies of drug resistance:

 - Obtain a direct readout of the electrical activity of muscles and neurons, which is ideal for screens seeking compounds that disrupt electrical signaling (Fig. 1).

 - Obtain data from a range of parasitic species of humans and animals including host-stage hookworm.